AECCSB/sacb-meeting/schedule.md

 layout: page
 ---

 The 2018 meeting will be held November 7–10 at the Marine Biological Laboratory in Woods Hole, MA.
-Note that this schedule is tentative.
+All talks will take place at the Lillie auditorium.
+The poster session, meals, and mixers will be held in the Swope center.

 ### Wednesday, November 7